Glyochi/LLLM-serving/orchestration/README.md

         - One to one with `Persistent Volume`
     - One or Many `Pods` can access one `Persistent Volume Claim` (Depends if the underlying storage support ReadWriteMany mode)
 - `Storage Class`
+    - Teach the cluster how to create certain type of storage and handle it (AWS, Azure, GCP,...)
     - A way to abstract away underlying `Persistent Volume` details.
         - `Storage Class` manage `Persistent Volume` for `Persistent Volume Claim`
         - `Persistent Volume Claim` will now specify `Storage Class` instead of specific `Persistent Volume`